History of Halifax, Nova Scotia: North-West Rebellion (1885)

 Prior to Nova Scotia's involvement in the North-West Rebellion, Canada's "first war", the province remained hostile to Canada in the aftermath of how the colony was forced into Canada.
 The celebration that followed the Halifax Provisional Battalion's return from the conflict by train across the county ignited a national patriotism in Nova Scotia.
 Prime Minister Robert Borden, stated that "up to this time Nova Scotia hardly regarded itself as included in the Canadian Confederation...
 The rebellion evoked a new spirit...
 The Riel Rebellion did more to unite Nova Scotia with the rest of Canada than any event that had occurred since Confederation."
 Similarly, in 1907 Governor General Earl Grey declared, "This Battalion... went out Nova Scotians, they returned Canadians."
 The wrought iron gates at the Halifax Public Gardens were made in the Battalion's honour.
+This is similar to Vimy Ridge.